carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

   -Sergio Cuellar

-In the last lesson we created two phyloseq objects, each containing the information of one of our samples: "metagenome_JC1A" and "metagenome_JP4D".
-But useful
+In the last lesson, we created two phyloseq objects, each containing the information of one of our samples: "metagenome_JC1A" and "metagenome_JP4D".
+But useful as it can be, we can not compare them until we put them together in a single phyloseq object.

 ### Merge two metagenomes to compare them

-Next, as we have both Phyloseq objects, one for each metagenome, you can merge them into one object:
+With the two Phyloseq objects created, one for each metagenome, its time to merge them into one single phyloseq object with the next command:

 ~~~
 $ merged_metagenomes = merge_phyloseq(metagenome_JC1A, metagenome_JP4D)